Tracking the Net Zero Banking Alliance

 NZBA

-The Net Zero Banking Alliance (NZBA), founded in April 2021, brings together a global group of banks, currently representing about 41% of global banking assets, which have committed to bringing down the emissions from their lending and investment portfolios to ‘net-zero’ by 2050.
+The Net Zero Banking Alliance (NZBA), founded in April 2021 is convened by the UN Environment Programme Finance Initiative and is the climate-focused initiative of the also UN-convened Principles for Responsible Banking.
+It brings together 146 banks from 44 countries, currently representing about 41% of global banking assets, which have committed to bringing down the emissions from their lending and investment portfolios to ‘net-zero’ by 2050, in line with a 1.5ºC climate scenario.
 Banks that sign up to the NZBA commit the following:

 -

-Transition the operational and attributable GHG emissions from their lending and investment portfolios to align with pathways to net-zero by 2050 or sooner;
+Transition all operational and attributable GHG emissions from their lending and investment portfolios to align with pathways to net-zero by 2050 or sooner, consistent with a maximum temperature rise of 1.5ºC;

 -